STC Group

 The Shipping and Transport College Group (STC Group) is an international maritime transport and logistics education provider, which also offers consultancy and applied research in the field of shipping, ports, transport, logistics and port-related oil and chemical activities.
 The group has a number of schools and training centers worldwide and offers both master's/bachelor's degrees and vocational diplomas.
 The group's headquarters is located in Rotterdam, the Netherlands.

 Shipping and Transport College

 The founding school, Shipping and Transport College, is the result of a merger of all Dutch maritime colleges in 1990.
 Located in Rotterdam, it is the only vocational college for shipping and logistics in the country endorsed by the Dutch Ministry of Education, Culture and Science.
 STC caters to all levels of education, including: preparatory vocational, senior secondary vocational, higher professional, and master's degree courses.
 STC also has offerings for companies and professionals, including: corporate training, consultancy services, and applied research for the shipping, port, logistics and transport industries.

-The college is known for its Simulator Park, which is unique and the largest in the world.
+The college is known for its Simulator Park, which is the largest in the world.
 STC teachers, trainers and lecturers always have in depth practical, experiential knowledge and are selected from the shipping and transport industry itself.